August Update: Valuation Interest Rate Changes for Life and Annuities

 Specifically, valuation rates for all "non-jumbo" contracts (i.e., those with an initial deposit less than $250 M) now vary by period certain length and, if life contingent, issue age.
 Furthermore, these rates will vary by quarter (as opposed to year) of issue, and are based on a moving average of U.S. Treasury rates, current market credit risk additions, and current average market credit loss charges.

-Rates are published quarterly by the NAIC, and, for contracts issued during the fourth quarter of 2024 (i.e., between October 1 and December 31, 2024), the rates are as follows:
+Rates are published quarterly by the NAIC, and, for contracts issued during the third quarter of 2025 (i.e., between July 1 and September 30, 2025), the rates are as follows:

 Issue Ages: |